Anthony Wood (artist): Biography

 Wood was born in the Edgbaston district of Birmingham on 5 October 1925.
-In 1943, Wood graduated from Oundle High School.
+In 1943, Wood graduated from Oundle School.
 From 1943 to 1945 he continued his education at the Birmingham College of Art.
 After graduation he trained as a professional calligrapher, illuminator and heraldic artist.
-For some years he painted heraldry for various Officers at the College of Arms.
+He painted heraldry for various Officers at the College of Arms for many years.

 From 1965 to 1986 Wood taught the subjects at Ealing Art College and Wimbledon Schools of Art.
 In 1968, he founded a full-time three-year Diploma course in calligraphy, heraldry, and manuscript illumination at the Reigate School of Art and Design.
 For many years it was the only course of its type in the world.
 Wood directed it as a Senior Lecturer for 19 years until 1987.
 He has been responsible for the training of many professional heraldic artists who achieved mastery in the profession.
 In August 1996, he attended the 22nd International Congress of Genealogical and Heraldic Sciences in Ottawa, Ontario, Canada, as an artist delegate by invitation of the Canadian Heraldic Authority.
 The Congress, for the first time held outside of Europe, was considered to be a "historic meeting" for scientists and artists pursuing Heraldry in Modern Times.

-Wood was invited to attend the 23rd International Congress of Genealogical and Heraldic Sciences in Turin, Italy, in September 1998, where he gave a paper on Heraldic Art and Design.
+Wood was invited to attend the 23rd International Congress of Genealogical and Heraldic Sciences in Turin, Italy, in September 1998, where he presented a paper on Heraldic Art and Design.

-Wood committed to teach his students a wide variety of techniques ranging from medieval to modern styles of calligraphy and illumination done mainly on calf and goatskin vellum, in gouache colours and precious metals, continued to work over the past half century to private commissions for clients from all over the world.
-His armorial art produced for the House of Lords, the House of Commons and the Craft and Merchant Guilds of the city of London, commissioned by local authorities, schools, universities, and private collectors is recognisable for the high complexity of composition, rich detail, and created almost 3-D visual effect.
+Wood committed to teach his students a wide variety of techniques ranging from medieval to modern styles of calligraphy and illumination done mainly on calf and goatskin vellum, in gouache colors and precious metals, continued to work over the past half century to private commissions for clients from all over the world.
+His armorial art produced for the House of Lords, the House of Commons and the Craft and Merchant Guilds of the city of London, commissioned by local authorities, schools, universities, and private collectors is recognizable for the high complexity of composition, rich detail, and created almost 3-D visual effect.

 Wood died on 16 February 2022, at the age of 96.